 We traditionally celebrate the Tuesday before Ash Wednesday with a Pancake Supper.
 Most recently, this event, known as Shrove Tuesday, was sponsored by the church’s Outreach Committee, who used the proceeds to benefit charitable ministries in both the local community as well as the Episcopal Diocese of Atlanta.

-Advent, the roughly 4-week people before Christmas, is often observed with a day of quiet reflection or special program.
+Advent, the roughly 4-week period before Christmas, is often observed with a day of quiet reflection or special program.
 During Lent, the 40-days before Easter, members share Lenten programs which redirect and focus attention on the importance and significance of the events of Lent.
 An Easter egg hunt and brunch are a special part of Easter Sunday at St. Matthias’.
 And Pentecost is celebrated by an outdoor service in a local park followed by our annual Picnic in the Park.